chad50001/discord_ticketbot/README.md

 <div align="center">

-# 🎫 MSK Ticket Bot
+# 🎫 Discord Ticket Bot

 A modern, self-hosted Discord ticket bot built on **Discord.js v14** and **SQLite** — no external database, no telemetry, full feature set out of the box.